2023 Best Value Statistics Master's Degree Schools

 The average tuition and fees for an out-of-state graduate students at Purdue are $28,794 a year.

 University of California - Berkeley landed the #17 spot in the 2023 rankings for the best value master’s degree statistics programs.
-UC Berkeley is a very large public school located in the city of Berkeley.
+UC Berkeley is a fairly large public school located in the city of Berkeley.

 Full Statistics at University of California - Berkeley Report